drhelius/MicroHack/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Git SCM](https://git-scm.com/download/)

-You need to execute this script in the Azure Cloud Shell to deploy the initial App Service resource that we will start with in a resource group named "MicroHack-AppServiceToContainerApp"
+You will work in shared Azure subscription.
+Once you login you will have access to a resource group named as your user name.
+You will be able to create resources in this resource group.
+All instructions in this MicroHack will use your user name as the resource group name, e.g. if your user name is "johndoe" then you will use "johndoe" as the resource group name in all commands.

-`az group create --name "MicroHack-AppServiceToContainerApp" --location "westeurope"`
+Execute this script in the Azure Cloud Shell to deploy the initial App Service resource that you will use in your resource group:

-`az appservice plan create --name "microhack-appserviceplan" --resource-group "MicroHack-AppServiceToContainerApp" --location "westeurope" --is-linux --sku "FREE"`
+`az appservice plan create --name "microhack-appserviceplan" --resource-group "<your_user_name>" --location "spaincentral" --is-linux --sku "FREE"`

 To create the web app, you need to run this command.
 Web app names must be globally unique, since the name will be used in the URL.
-You can name the web app something like "microhack-webapp-" and then append a name or some random characters, e.g. "microhack-webapp-johndoe22" or "microhack-webapp-jdkas":
+You can name the web app something like "microhack-webapp-" and then append your username or some random characters, e.g. "microhack-webapp-johndoe22" or "microhack-webapp-jdkas":

-`az webapp create --name "<your_globally_unique_webapp_name>" --resource-group "MicroHack-AppServiceToContainerApp" --plan "microhack-appserviceplan" --runtime "DOTNETCORE:8.0" --deployment-source-url "https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart" --deployment-source-branch "main"`
+`az webapp create --name "<your_globally_unique_webapp_name>" --resource-group "<your_user_name>" --plan "microhack-appserviceplan" --runtime "DOTNETCORE:8.0" --deployment-source-url "https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart" --deployment-source-branch "main"`

  **Troubleshooting:**
  If you see this error, then the name of the web app was already used and you need to try another name: